The ChezB Program – what we offer:

 • Strength & technique.
 We aim to show how power can be more effectively used to improve performance without additional effort.

 • Where to start.
-Basic individual metrics – height, weight, reach etc. – will provide a reference point for subsequent performance data.
+Basic individual metrics – height, weight, reach etc. – along with your span, length of oar with correct inboard length and make sure we have the effective arc for you.

 The Setup

 • Your boat.
-Set-up basics: relative heights of feet, gates, seat; interaction of angles (arc, pitch, posture, reach).
+Set-up basics: get to know what is right for you – relative height of feet, gates, seat; interaction of angles (arc, pitch, posture, reach, catch and finish angles).

 • Body & mind.
 Breathing, flexibility, balance, visualisation, space, connections and awareness: we treat yoga as part of the setup and maintenance procedure for your sculling, with a view to making practice more comfortable, sustainable and effective.